HMS Miranda (1851)

-HMS Miranda was a 14-gun (15-gun from 1856) wooden screw sloop of the Royal Navy.
-As part of the 1847 Program, she was designed by John Fincham, Master Shipwright of Portsmouth, and is considered an improved Rattler, with the design approved on 3 November 1847.
-She was ordered on 25 April 1847 with the name Grinder from Royal Dockyard, Sheerness.
-On 3 November 1847, she was reordered as Miranda from Sheerness Dockyard.
-Launched in 1851, she was completed to see action in the Crimean War.
+HMS Miranda was a 14-gun (15-gun from 1856) wooden screw-sloop of the Royal Navy.
+She was ordered on 25 April 1847 with the name Grinder from Royal Dockyard, Sheerness, but on 3 November 1847 was reordered as Miranda.

+She was launched in 1851 and served in the Crimean War.
 In 1854 she was in the White Sea and participated in the bombardment of the Port of Kola.
-She then served in the Sea of Azov during 1855.
-Two of her crew were awarded the Victoria Cross for their bravery.
-Towards the end of her career she transported troops during the New Zealand Wars.
-She was reclassified as a corvette by 1862.
-She was sold for breaking in December 1869.
+Her commander Edmund Moubray Lyons was killed in action on 17 June 1855 in her night attack on Fort Constantine.
+Two of her crew were awarded the Victoria Cross.
+During the 1860s she served on the Australia Station during the New Zealand Wars and was reclassified as a corvette by 1862.

-Grinder would have been the second vessel of that name; it was born by a tender of unknown origin which was sold on 22 August 1832.
+Grinder would have been the second vessel of that name in the Royal Navy: it was born by a tender of unknown origin which was sold on 22 August 1832.
 Miranda was the first vessel of that name in the Royal Navy.

 Construction and specifications

-Mirandas keel was laid in September 1848 at Royal Dockyard, Sheerness; she was launched on 18 March 1851.
+She was designed, as part of the 1847 Programme by John Fincham, Master Shipwright of Portsmouth, as an improvement of the Rattler, and was approved on 3 November 1847.
+Her keel was laid in September 1848 at Royal Dockyard, Sheerness; she was launched on 18 March 1851.
 Her gundeck was 196 ft 0 in with her keel length reported for tonnage calculation of 169 feet 169 ft 0 in.
 Her breadth reported for tonnage was 34 ft 0 in.
 She had a depth of hold of 20 ft 9 in.
-Her builder’s measure tonnage was 1,039 tons (as built 1,062) and displaced 1,350 tons.
+Her builder's measure tonnage was 1,039 tons (as built 1,062) and displaced 1,350 tons.

 Her machinery was supplied by Robert Napier & Sons of Govan.
 She shipped two rectangular fire tube boilers.
-Her engine was a 2-cylinder horizontal single expansion (HSE) geared steam engine with cylinders of 56.375 in in diameter with a 36.75 in stroke, rated at 250 hp.
-She had a single screw propeller driven through gearing.
+Her engine was a 2-cylinder horizontal-single-expansion geared steam-engine with cylinders of 56.375 in in diameter with a 36.75 in stroke, rated at 250 hp.
+She had a single-screw propeller driven through gearing.
 Her machinery was installed at Robert Napier and Sons shipyard in Glasgow at a cost of £14,235 during 1852.
 The pictorial record shows Miranda with a full ship rig in 1862, which makes it likely that she carried this rig for her entire life.

 Her initial armament consisted of fourteen Monk's ‘C’ 1839 32-pounder 42 hundredweight (cwt) muzzle-loading smoothbore (MLSB) 8.5-foot solid-shot guns on broadside trucks.
 In 1856 she was rearmed with a single 68-pounder MLSB of 87 cwt 10-foot solid-shot gun on a pivot mount and ten Monk's ‘C’ 1839 32-pounder 42 cwt MLSB solid-shot guns plus four Armstrong 20-pounder breech-loading (BL) of 16 cwt on broadside trucks.